-Circular Fibres Initiative launched at Copenhagen Fashion Summit
+Circular Fibres Initiative announced at Copenhagen Fashion Summit

 The Foundation brings together key industry stakeholders to build a circular economy for textiles, starting with clothing.

-$2 million Innovation Prize launched with HRH The Prince of Wales
+$2 million New Plastics Economy Innovation Prize launches with HRH The Prince of Wales

 The prize launched alongside the Prince of Wales's International Sustainability Unit, aims to help keep plastics out the ocean.

 Produced in collaboration with the World Economic Forum as part of Project MainStream.
 This new scoping paper focuses on the significant volume of organic waste flowing through urban environments, and highlights opportunities to capture value in the form of the energy, nutrients and materials, by applying circular economy principles.